ElementsProject/lightning/doc/lightning-setchannel.7.md

 - **short_channel_id** (short_channel_id, optional): the short_channel_id (if locked in)
 - the following warnings are possible:
   - **warning_htlcmin_too_low**: The requested htlcmin was too low for this peer, so we set it to the minimum they will allow
+  - **warning_htlcmax_too_high**: The requested htlcmax was greater than the channel capacity, so we set it to the channel capacity

 [comment]: # (GENERATE-FROM-SCHEMA-END)